 The Poás Volcano National Park is home to a wide variety of flora and wildlife, including many kinds of birds and mammals, in addition to its volcanic activity.

 La Paz Waterfall Gardens is a famous nature and wildlife destination in the Costa Rican province of Alajuela.
-Located just 31 kilometers (19 miles) north of San Jose downtown, the gardens, cover an area of 70 acres and are home to numerous magnificent waterfalls, a lush tropical rainforest, and a variety of fauna.
+Located just 31 kilometres (19 miles) north of San Jose downtown, the gardens cover an area of 70 acres and are home to numerous magnificent waterfalls, a lush tropical rainforest, and a variety of fauna.

 The group of five waterfalls that can be seen from several pathways and viewing platforms is one of La Paz Waterfall Gardens’ main draws.
 The falls, which have heights between 120 and 37 meters, provide breathtaking views of the surroundings.